Join Our Newsletter

 Woman looks out over hay castle during herefordshire histories festival

-You're invited to unlock our county's rich, remarkable heritage
+You're invited to unlock our County's rich, remarkable heritage

 From captivating talks, tours and exhibitions to exclusive access at landmarks rarely open to the public, don’t miss your chance to explore Herefordshire's fascinating, varied (often untold) past, like never before.